Michael Owen: 1991–1996: Youth career

-1996–2000
+1996–2000: Breakthrough and prolific goal-scoring

 Owen celebrated his 17th birthday by signing a professional contract with Liverpool.
 He was handed a place in Roy Evans' senior squad, with Steve Heighway stating that, "[Owen] is ready for whatever you throw at him; nothing fazes Michael Owen.
 He's ready.
 If the manager wants a recommendation from me, Michael gets it."
 Owen also declared his aim was "a first-team place in the next year or so".
 Karl-Heinz Riedle, who prior to joining Liverpool in the summer of 1997 had never heard of Owen, declared, "It's unbelievable when you see him play to realise that he's only 17," he said.
 "He's such a good player, so very quick and for his age he has excellent vision and awareness.
 He's a great player already and in one or two years he will become a very great player."
 Owen was rated as "the best attacker of his age in the country" in January 1997.
 Ted Powell, the championship-winning coach of the England under-18 side, declared Owen to be the best of a generation of young players that included Paul Scholes, David Beckham and Robbie Fowler.
 On 6 May 1997, Owen scored on his Liverpool debut against Wimbledon at Selhurst Park.
 Liverpool were league title challengers to Manchester United but their failure to beat Wimbledon in the penultimate game of the league season handed the championship to United.
 The Liverpool Echo wrote, "[Only] Michael Owen could emerge with any credit from a performance that mocked Anfield's rich traditions."
 Owen, who had come on as a substitute in the second half, "[breathed] new life into the Reds' championship corpse," and "began [Liverpool's] best spell of the night", but was ultimately not able to salvage a win.
 The Liverpool Echo stated, "It was a debut marked in the grand manner."